lenML/llama2-tokenizer.js/README.md

 # 🦙Llama2 Tokenizer for JavaScript

 Llama2 Tokenizer is a TypeScript library for tokenizing and encoding text using the Llama2 vocabulary.

-It is designed to be simple, efficient, and flexible for natural language processing tasks.
+Suitable for browser and nodejs environment.

 # Features

+- fast
+- support llama2
+- typescript
+- 95% test coverage

 ## support models
 - llama2